 Confusion over false resignation of Tripoli government

-Last week we reported that Khalifa Ghwell and his western government had immediately agreed to comply with State Council’s order to step down in favour of the Presidency Council and the GNA.
+Last week in Libya Focus, we reported that Khalifa Ghwell and his western government had immediately agreed to comply with State Council’s order to step down in favour of the Presidency Council and the GNA.

 Ghwell’s decision seemed surprising because, only days earlier, he had called on local militias to rise up against the Presidency Council in Tripoli and expel them back to Tunis.